spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/business-technology/data-team/platform/tableau/index.html.md

     1. Connect > To a Server > Snowflake
     1. Fill in the following:
         - Server: `gitlab.snowflakecomputing.com`
-        - Role: Your Snowflake username - you can find it in Snowflake in the top right section of your screen
+        - Role: For Production releases: RESTRICTED_SAFE.
+For ad-hoc or development you can use your Snowflake username (you can find it in Snowflake in the top right section of your screen)
         - Authentication: `Sign in using OAuth`
     1. Click on `Sign in`
     1. It should open a browser tab.
 Click on `Sign Sign On`